realworldocaml/book/en/12c-sexprs.md

 Given how mechanical the code is, you could imagine writing a program that inspected the type definition and auto-generated the conversion code for you.
-That is precisely where syntax extensions come in.
+As it turns out, we can do just that using `Sexplib`.
-Using `Sexplib` (part of Core) and adding `with sexp` as an annotation to our type definition, we get the functions we want for free.
+The `Sexplib` package, which is included with Core, provides both a library for manipulating s-exressions and a syntax extension for generating such conversion functions.
+With that synax extension enabled, any type that has `with sexp` as an annotation will trigger the generation of the functions we want for free.

 ```ocaml
 # type t = { foo: int; bar: float } with sexp;;